 Property Damage Minimal

 Nonetheless, even though some protest scenes have been ugly, property damages have been minimal.
 Throughout the movement, there has been no record of looting or burning.
 For example, even though a protest broke out inside a large mall in Shatin on July 14, the shops were not hurt and most reopened the next day.

-This is perhaps why the Hong Kong REITs and real estate stocks have traded in a stable range throughout the month.
-We see very little reason to change our Hong Kong allocation because of the movement.
+This is perhaps why the Hong Kong REITs and real estate stocks have traded in a stable range throughout the month of June.
+We see very little reason so far to change our Hong Kong allocation because of the movement.

 The Future of Hong Kong

 My longer-term concern is that the movement is weeks, if not months, from calming down.
 For two decades, any major political movements will go back to a simple but central question: How should the social contract between the government and the people look like in Hong Kong?

 After the 1997 handover, Hong Kong was governed under the “one country, two systems” protocol for 50 years until 2047.
 In 2047, many of the readers of this magazine and I will be retired.
 But the 13-year-old boy who bought the construction helmet will only be 40 years old, and he will be in his professional prime then.
 He is, on top of the immediate triggers, trying to seek an exact clarification on the arrangements after 2047.

 This is perhaps the real fuel that drove the movement into a second month and beyond.
 Tactics and random events could — at least in theory — change the sentiment rapidly, but the long-term investment merits of Hong Kong depend on when and how this clarification is reached.